DataTalksClub/docs/docs/machine-learning-zoomcamp/01-introduction/09-pandas.md

 ---
-title: "09.
-Pandas"
+title: "9.
+Introduction to Pandas"
-parent: "Module 01: Intro"
+parent: "Module 1: Introduction to Machine Learning"
 nav_order: 9
 ---
 # Introduction to Pandas